LinkedInLearning/github-actions-for-ci-cd-4375061/Ch03/03_06_solution_develop_a_container_image_pipeline/README.md

 1. Add a job to build and publish the code as a container image once the integration tests are complete.

-    This requirement is partially completed in the previous step by adding the supplied workflow or using a starter workflow.
+    This requirement is partially completed in the previous step by adding the starter workflow.

     However, the workflow still needs to be modified so the build and publish steps run _after_ the integration tests.